evanstm011/readme-generator/README.md

 # readme-generator

-This application helps a user build a professional readme based on user input using Node.js
+## This application allows a user to build a professional readme based on user input using Node.js.